CSYE-6225-AniruddhGoudar/tf-gcp-infra/README.md

 Access Your VM:
 Once the VM is created, you can access it via SSH or RDP depending on the operating system and configuration of your instance.

+# Creation of SQL-DB-Instance, Sql-DB, Sql-User, Private-Access

+More...